Golden Light Photography Jamaica

 Tips for a great family session in Jamaica

 Schedule around nap and meal times.
 Fed and rested children make for far better photographs.
-Most family sessions work best in the late afternoon, but for very young children, early morning on the beach is often a better choice.

 Coordinate rather than match exactly.
 Aim for a warm colour family rather than identical outfits.
-Soft neutrals, whites, and warm tones all photograph beautifully against Jamaica's landscape.
-Avoid busy patterns and very bright primaries.

 Loose, comfortable clothing for children.
 Stiff formal wear on a beach is uncomfortable and photographs awkwardly.
-Let children be comfortable in what they are wearing and the images will reflect that ease.

 Also of interest